MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 # [Fabric admins](#tab/admin-view)

 Use the Microsoft Fabric data section of the hub to see insights about your Fabric data.
-These insights cover your organziations's entire Fabric data estate - that is, all Fabric items, both data and non-data items, of all the users in the organization.
+These insights cover your organization's entire Fabric data estate - that is, all Fabric items, both data and nondata items, of all the users in the organization.
 Two reports help you analyze the data.

 * The **Items** report shows you insights about your organization's Fabric items - how many there are, what kinds they are, how many are promoted or certified, how these promoted and certified items are distributed throughout the workspaces, etc. Such insights might be used to drive adoption of certification in workspaces.